Welian95/Energy_Monitor/README.md

-# Energy Monitoring System
+# Energy Monitor

 ## Overview

-The Energy Monitoring System is a comprehensive software solution for analyzing and visualizing energy flows and data.
+The Energy Monitor is a comprehensive software solution for analyzing and visualizing energy flows and data.
 Developed in Python using Streamlit, it allows users to select different system modules, map data, and perform energy analyses.

 ## Structure